Weighing Russia sanctions success tough in Ukraine conflict

 “’This is a vicious feedback loop that will get more severe” if Putin doesn’t pull back, she said, adding that if elites tried to use their bank cards for transactions on Tuesday, they “wouldn’t have been working.”

-After Putin announced the launch of military operations against Ukraine, President Joe Biden promised that on Thursday the U.S. and allies would announce “further consequences” against Russia for its “needless act of aggression against Ukraine.”
+After Putin announced the launch of military operations against Ukraine, President Joe Biden promised the U.S. and allies would announce “further consequences” Thursday against Russia for its “needless act of aggression.”

 Experts with knowledge of how the U.S. imposes sanctions say the biggest determinant of the success of such measures won’t be in the valuation of Russian markets, the ruble or other assets.